 Evaluation of precision and accuracy for the water sampling portion of this project will consist of collecting and evaluating the results of field duplicates and field blank samples.
+One blank will be included per site per visit.

 Precision: Field Duplicates